DeeKay29/BattleshipGame/readme.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-***
+---

 ## Changelog

 Changes introduced in the last (**v.1.2**) update:

 -   [x] File structure restructuring (again).
-- [x] Reconstruction of the program initiating the program: To start the server. **Note:** Launching the game requires access to the previous version.
-Currently, `app.py` is responsible for displaying the page, not launching the Battleship Game.
 -   [x] Setting up Flask server.
 -   [ ] Reconstruction of logic to launch the Battleship Game via the website.

 ### Previous changes

 Changes introduced in the **v.1.1** update:

 -   [x] File structure restructuring
 -   [x] Fixing placing ships on board

 Changes introduced in the **v.1.0** update:

 -   [x] Fixing bugs and making sure the program is working properly

 The most important changes introduced from version **v.0.1** to version **v.0.8**:

 -   [x] Creating empty game board
 -   [x] Defining game parameters
 -   [x] Generating ships location
 -   [x] Generating ships coordinates
 -   [x] Placing ships on board
 -   [x] Converting user coordinates
 -   [x] Game logic

-***
+---

 ## Useful resources

 The following materials proved to be very helpful when building the application.
 I will try to describe them as accurately as possible so that you can look into them in case of a problem.

 1. <a href="https://www.youtube.com/watch?v=kng-mJJby8g&ab_channel=TechWithTim" target="_blank">Make A Python Website As Fast As Possible!</a> by <a href="https://www.youtube.com/@TechWithTim" target="_blank">@TechWithTim</a> on YouTube:
     - Flask setup,
     - Creating views / routes,
     - Rendering HTML,
     - Template variables,
     - URL parameters,
     - Query parameters,
     - Returning JSON,
     - Getting JSON data,
     - Redirect,
     - Adding JavaScript.
 2. <a hreg="https://github.com/othneildrew/Best-README-Template" target="_blank">Best-README-Template</a> on GitHub.

 <!-- Links -->

 [project-link]: https://github.com/DeeKay29/BattleshipGame
 [contributors-shield]: https://img.shields.io/github/contributors/DeeKay29/BattleshipGame.svg?style=for-the-badge
 [contributors-url]: https://github.com/DeeKay29/BattleshipGame/graphs/contributors